tldr-pages/tldr/pages/common/git-squash.md

 `git squash {{source-branch}}`

-- Squash everything from a commit reference into the current branch:
+- Squash all commits starting with a specific commit on the current branch:

 `git squash {{commit-ref}}`